pso91399/assistive-technology-cursor-control/simplified_cursor_control/README.md

 # Hyperlink Enlarger Extension

-A Chrome extension to enlarge hyperlink on Google search page.
+Extensions to enlarge hyperlink on Google and Baidu search pages.
+Currently, Chrome extension and Firefox add-on are supported.

-## Usage
-1. Download this directory to your local machine.
-2. Enable "Developer mode" in a Chromium-based browser, such as Chrome or Edge.
-3. Load unpacked extensions by selecting this directory.
-4. On a Google search result page, click the extension's gray button to activate it.
-Color of the button will change after clicking.